-The longer the focal length, the larger subject details (captured at the same distance) are rendered, and the more still the camera must be held to avoid subject details crossing imaging sensor pixels.
+The longer the focal length, the larger subject details (captured at the same distance) are rendered, and the more still the camera must be held to avoid subject details crossing imaging sensor pixels, the cause of motion blur.
 While 100mm is not an especially long focal length, this lens is able to be used at extremely close focus distances, which also enlarges the subject details, increasing the camera stability requirement.

 Image stabilization is an extremely valuable feature in any lens and an especially valuable one in a macro lens.
 Further aiding this assistance is this lens's Hybrid Image Stabilization, adding another dimension of stabilization over conventional IS.
 Hybrid IS corrects for shift movement to the conventional angular correction, as the graphic below depicts.

-The Canon RF 100mm F2.8 L Macro IS USM Lens's image stabilization is rated at 5 stops of shake correction for a very significant advantage.
+The Canon RF 100mm F2.8 L Macro IS USM Lens's image stabilization is rated at 5 stops of shake correction, a very significant advantage.

 Additionally aiding handheld assistance is coordinated image stabilization.
 When used on Canon mirrorless cameras featuring IBIS (In Body Image Stabilization), starting with the EOS R5 and EOS R6, coordinated IS raises the assistance rating to an incredible 8-stops.
 A specific advantage of the coordinated camera and lens image stabilization is the ability to reduce rotational movement.